collapsed-stacks/startups/questions/11280/patented-lossless-compression-algorithm-for-images-with-bmp-format.md

 - tagged: `business-plan`
 - score: -1

-<p>I've developed a lossless compression algorithm for images with .bmp format, this algorithm for ".bmp" images is better than others algorithms like PAQ algorithms, Zopfli algorithm, brotli algorithm, png format, zip format, etc. This algorithm compresses .bmp files "20% to 40%" more than other lossless compression algorithms.
-The speed of compression with this algorithm is high and it uses little Ram for compression in the first few options (this algorithm has a few options).</p>
+I've developed a lossless compression algorithm for images with .bmp format, this algorithm for ".bmp" images is better than others algorithms like PAQ algorithms, Zopfli algorithm, brotli algorithm, png format, zip format, etc. This algorithm compresses .bmp files "20% to 40%" more than other lossless compression algorithms.
+The speed of compression with this algorithm is high and it uses little Ram for compression in the first few options (this algorithm has a few options).

-<p>Do you think I can sell the algorithm to some software company?
+Do you think I can sell the algorithm to some software company?
 What companies could I sell to?
 In what ways can be associated with these companies?
 How can I make these companies from the performance of this algorithm?
-If I can't sell this algorithm, in your opinion, what else can I use this algorithm for?</p>
+If I can't sell this algorithm, in your opinion, what else can I use this algorithm for?

 ## Answer 11333